MLI282/767Assignment/README.md

 ⚠ Notice:

 I currently use my own DeepSeek API key for demonstration purposes.
-The key will remain available until the end of June.
+The key will remain available until the beginning of the June.

 For large-scale testing or long-term usage, please use your own API key.